jvandemo/generator-angular2-library/README.md

 ### v3.0.4

 - Update version of Codelyzer
-- Update selector of sample component to kebab case
+- Update selector of sample component to kebab case to fix #21

 ### v3.0.3